Carlos Hugo, Duke of Parma

-Carlos Hugo, Duke of Parma and Piacenza (8 April 1930 – 18 August 2010) was the head of the House of Bourbon-Parma from 1977 until his death.
-Carlos Hugo was the Carlist pretender to the throne of Spain and sought to change the political direction of the Carlist movement through the Carlist Party, of which he was the official head during the fatal Montejurra incidents.
+Carlos Hugo, Duke of Parma and Piacenza (8 April 1930 – 18 August 2010) was the head of the ducal House of Bourbon-Parma from 1977 until his death.
+Carlos Hugo was a Carlist claimant to the throne of Spain and sought to change the political direction of the Carlist movement through the Carlist Party, of which he was the official head during the fatal Montejurra incidents.
 His marriage to Princess Irene of the Netherlands in 1964 caused a constitutional crisis in the Netherlands.

 Background

 Carlos Hugo was the son of Xavier, Duke of Parma, and Madeleine de Bourbon-Busset and was baptized Hugues Marie Sixte Robert Louis Jean Georges Benoît Michel.
 He was a direct male descendant of Louis XIV.
 On 28 June 1963 he was officially renamed Charles Hugues, by judgment of the court of appeal of la Seine, France.

 In 1977, his father died, and Carlos Hugo succeeded him claiming the thrones of Parma, Etruria and Spain.
 He was a French citizen, and from 1980, a naturalized Spanish citizen.

-He studied in Paris and at the University of Oxford.
+He passed his baccalaureate in Montreal, and studied in Paris and at the University of Oxford.